Matshec/time_dict/README.md

 checking length:
     len(d)
 ```
-All of the above method have optimistic time complexity of O(1) and pessimistic of O(n) due to thread locking
+All of the above method have optimistic time complexity of O(1)
-except for `del` which always is O(n)

 Rest of the dictionary interface is not implemented by design.

 ### Methods are:
 `clear() → None`